phyuki/Challenge_III/README.md

 ## Implemented features
 * CRUD implementation
-* Asynchronous fetch (with OpenFeign to consume data from API)
+* Async fetch (with OpenFeign to consume data from API)
 * OpenAPI (using Swagger)
 * ProblemDetails -> Global Exception Handler